ValerioLyndon/MAL-Public-List-Designs/Agile Theme/readme.md

 - Adaptable & usable on many different monitor sizes.
 - Lightweight.
 Does not load an excessive amount of external resources and image assets are only enough to add interest.

+Columns:

+- Does not support Type on mangalist due to HTML differences.
+- Does not support Tags.